 What Is Elder Abuse?

-According to a study from the National Center on Elder Abuse “between 1 and 2 million Americans age 65 or older have been injured, exploited, or otherwise mistreated by someone on whom they depended for care or protection.”
-Abusers can include doctors, nurses, home health workers, or others.
-As disturbing as this is, only 1 in 14 incidents are reported to the proper authorities.
-If someone you love has been the victim of elder abuse, contact a Philadelphia elder abuse attorney for help.
+As people grow older, they tend to rely more on others to help them with day-to-day living.
+This, unfortunately, increases the chances they will be mistreated or taken advantage of by someone they believe is helping them.
+Elder abuse occurs when a person harms or neglects a person in their care who is over a certain age.
+According to a study from the National Center on Elder Abuse, “between 1 and 2 million Americans age 65 or older have been injured, exploited, or otherwise mistreated by someone on whom they depended for care or protection.”
+Abusers can include doctors, nurses, home health workers, or others and their actions can take place at home, the home of a family member, or in an assisted living or nursing facility.
+As disturbing as this is, only one in 14 incidents are reported to the proper authorities.

 Types of Elder Abuse

-Lopez McHugh LLP: Elder Abuse Attorneys
+Lopez McHugh LLP: Philadelphia Elder Abuse Attorneys

 If someone you love, your parent, grandparent, or other elderly relative has been the victim of elder abuse in Philadelphia, contact our office immediately to discuss your options at no cost.
-Time limitations apply to your potential claims, so call us today to protect your loved one.
+Time limitations apply to any potential claims, so call us today to protect your loved one.